 What is at play here is something called the Construal Level Theory.
 This is a bit of a mouthful, I know, but the term essentially defines the experience of decreasing the psychological distance between things (with geography or time).

-Concepts thus move from abstract to concrete and therefore become more relevant.
+Concepts will move from abstract to concrete and therefore feel more relevant on a psychological level.

 For example, the media, government officials, and even your peers have transformed something as abstract as “the overheating of the planet” into an everyday problem, insofar as trends and fashion partake.